Frequently Asked Questions

 Eligible citizens who need to register or re-register to vote within 14 days of an election can complete this process to register and vote at their county elections office, polling place, or vote center.
 Their ballots will be processed and counted once their county elections office has completed the voter registration verification process.
 In some instances, an existing voter may update their political party preference or their residential address by submitting a written request form to the county elections official, instead of having to complete a full voter registration application.

-If a voter’s name is not on the list of registered voters at a vote center or at their designated polling place but they believe they are registered to vote, they may request a provisional ballot.
+If a voter’s name is not on the list of registered voters at their designated polling place but they believe they are registered to vote, they may request a provisional ballot.
 In most instances, a poll worker will give them a ballot and a special envelope.
 After voting, they will place their ballot in the provisional ballot envelope and sign the outside affirming their identity and that they have not already voted in this election.
-Their provisional ballot is counted after their county elections official has confirmed that they are registered to vote and they did not already vote in this election either at another voting location or by mail.
+Their provisional ballot is counted after their county elections official has confirmed that they are registered to vote, and they did not already vote in this election either at another voting location or by mail.

 Vote-by-mail ballots that are personally delivered to a polling place, vote center, county elections office, or a designated ballot drop-off location must be delivered no later than the close of polls at 8:00 p.m. on Election Day.

-Vote-by-mail ballots that are mailed must be postmarked on or before Election Day and received by your county elections office no later than November 11, 2025 (seven days after Election Day; however, for this election, the seventh day lands on a state holiday, so the deadline moves forward to the next day.).
+Vote-by-mail ballots that are mailed must be postmarked on or before Election Day and received by your county elections office no later than June 9, 2026 (seven days after Election Day).

-If you are not sure your vote-by-mail ballot will arrive in time if mailed, bring it to any polling place, vote center, or a designated ballot drop-off location in your county or your county elections office no later than 8:00 p.m. on Election Day.
+If you are not sure your vote-by-mail ballot will arrive in time if mailed, bring it to any polling place, vote center or designated ballot drop-off location in your county, or your county elections office no later than 8:00 p.m. on Election Day.

 Individuals should contact their county elections official for information regarding in-person voting opportunities (i.e., locations, hours, etc.) or visit vote.ca.gov.